 If you can't change your browser because of compatibility issues, think about installing a second browser for browsing and keep the old one for compatibility.
 Ask your admin to update your browser if you cannot install updates yourself.

-Since 2013, the Tormek Scholarship Award has been given to a senior student, majoring in woodworking or design.
-The purpose is to shed light on sharpening and to encourage you who aspire to high professional qualifications and want to invest time in your woodwork.
+Since 2013, the Tormek Scholarship Award has been given to a senior student, majoring in cabinet making and furniture design.
+The purpose is to shed light on young talents and to encourage you who aspire to high professional qualifications and want to invest time in your woodwork.

-Regardless of whether you are using edge tools in your profession or in your hobby, sharp tools are crucial for the result.
-We are honoured to see that Tormek has been a part of the process in these creative and challenging projects below!
+Common to Tormek's Scholars is that sharp tools have played a significant part in their craftmanship and creative process.
+We are honoured to see that Tormek has been a part of the process in these creative and challenging projects!

 The Tormek Scholarship Award 2018 in the UK has been awarded to Dan Wall from Worcester.
 Dan has created a stunning table “#36” with some great detail during his time at Peter Sefton Furniture School in Upton-upon-Severn, and the prize - a complete Tormek Wet Sharpening System - will be very useful as Dan will continue to design his own pieces.
 Find out how this new woodworker built in the number 36 into his table and now seeks your curiosity and conversation for his work.Read more